fengshikun/FradNMI/Readme.md

 tqdm                4.66.2
 ```

+The basic software and environment include Python 3.8, CUDA 11.6, Ubuntu 20.04.2 with OS version 9.4.0-1ubuntu1~20.04.2, and Linux kernel version 5.4.0-177-generic.

+We ran all experiments on a server equipped with 8 NVIDIA A100-PCIE-40GB GPUs.

 Additionally, we have updated a Conda environment package available at [google drive](https://drive.google.com/file/d/1X9gUELR6UAifUT7VVtgur2ZWfCGl7kcF/view?usp=sharing).
 You can download the environment package and unzip it into the 'envs' directory of Conda.

 ## Quick Start